Kiszuriwalilibori/Bold/README.md

  015 main image looks distorted/replaced
  ## 016 intro in overview out of visible screen
  ## 017 contact section no bottom padding
+ 018 add script for validation and mocking submit

 ### License